The Queen of the Night - Softcover

 Über die Autorin bzw. den Autor

-ALEXANDER CHEE is the author of the novels Edinburgh, for which he won a Whiting Award, and Queen of the Night, which was a national bestseller.
-His essay collection How to Write an Autobiographical Novel was named a best book of the year by New York Magazine, the Washington Post, Publisher's Weekly, NPR, and Time.
-In 2025 Kirkus Reviews named it one of the hundred best books of nonfiction of the 21st century.
-Chee is a recipient of the NEA Fellowship in Fiction and residencies from the MacDowell Colony, Ledig House, and Civitella Ranieri.
-His writing has appeared in the New York Times Book Review, Tin House, Slate, and NPR, among other publications, and he is a Contributing Editor at The New Republic.
-He lives in New York City.
+ALEXANDER CHEE is the author of the novels Edinburgh and the national bestseller The Queen of the Night.
+His essay collection How to Write an Autobiographical Novel was named a best book of the year in 2018 by New York Magazine, the Washington Post, Publisher's Weekly, NPR, and Time.
+In 2025, Kirkus Reviews named it one of the hundred best books of nonfiction of the 21st century.
+Chee is a recipient of the NEA Fellowship in Fiction, The Whiting Award, The Guggenheim and The USA Artists’ Fellowship.
+He teaches creative writing at Dartmouth College and lives in Vermont.

 Von der hinteren Coverseite